OB/Gyn Junior Faculty Position

 - Center for Women's Healthcare at Family Tree—Private Practice office in Reidsville, NC

 - Vaginal Deliveries—approximately 200

 - Postpartum Tubal Ligation—approximately 30

 - D & C / D & E—variable depending on desire to learn

 - Endometrial Biopsies 50+

 The obstetric rotations are coordinated by a team of maternity care providers that includes obstetricians, family physicians, and certified nurse midwives.
 This team approach emphasizes all aspects of obstetrics.
-In addition to learning the natural approach to normal deliveries, our residents gain experience working with the Maternal Fetal Medicine specialists from Wake Forest University School of Medicine.
-The Women's Hospital has a state-of-the-art ultrasound suite providing 4-D imaging and perinatology consulting services.
-Residents will be able to work with the perinatologists and follow their patients when high-risk issues arise.
+The Women's & Children's Center at Moses Cone Hospital has a state-of-the-art ultrasound suite providing 4-D imaging and perinatology consulting services.
+Fellows will be able to work with the perinatologists and follow their patients when high-risk issues arise.

-Walidah Karim, MSN, FNP, CNM - Walidah Karim, CNM, is a certified nurse midwife and faculty practice OB/GYN assistant director at Cone Health Women’s Hospital.
+Walidah Karim, MSN, FNP, CNM - Walidah Karim, CNM, is a certified nurse midwife and faculty practice OB/GYN assistant director at Cone Health Women’s & Children's Center at Moses Cone Hospital.
 She earned a Bachelor of Science in nursing from University of Arizona in 1995, and a Master of Science in nursing with a family nurse practitioner degree from University of Arizona in 1998.
 She completed her nurse-midwifery education in 2004 at Frontier School of Midwifery and Family Nursing in Hyden, Ky.
 Walidah is board-certified by the American College of Nurse-Midwives.

 Salary & Benefits